BOARD OF DIRECTORS 2018-2019

 Renee is retired from the St. Clair Catholic District School Board where she served as a Special Education Consultant.
 She is currently an Associate Professor at Lambton College teaching in the Autism and Behavioural Science Program.
 Renee has an Honours Bachelor of Human Kinetics and a Bachelor of Education and lives in Chatham.

-Dan is the operator of the Cedar Hedge Farm and is also a registered insurance broker at Lundy Insurance Inc. in Chatham.
-He graduated from Mohawk Collage and completed his RIBO licensing at Fanshawe College in 2004.
-Dan currently lives on the family farm in the former Chatham township with his wife and daughter.
+Dan is a fourth generation farmer of Cedar Hedge Farm and is a registered insurance broker at Lundy Insurance Inc. in Chatham-Kent.
+Dan currently lives on the family farm with his wife and daughter.

 Judith is a Physiotherapist who retired from our Centre in 2015, with over 30 years of clinical experience.
 She was born and raised in Chatham, and is a graduate of Queen’s University Rehabilitation Therapy program.